antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In many cases of proximal colon cancer with MSI, the high level of microsatellite instability is caused by the loss of MLH1 expression.
 MLH1 inactivation can occur due to mutations in the MLH1 gene or through epigenetic changes, such as promoter methylation.

 In summary, the loss of MLH1 expression is a common mechanism leading to MSI in proximal colon cancer.
 Understanding the relationship between MLH1 expression and MSI is crucial for diagnosing MMR (mutation mismatch repair) deficiency, predicting prognosis, and guiding targeted therapies for patients with colorectal cancer.

-So we have identified an important player as discussed in college.
-We identified this key player in the Watanabe data set.
+Colorectal tumors with MSI do not have the same response to chemotherapeutics and are an important subgroup to look at for specialized treatments.
+In the Watanabe data set we found MLH1 as a possibly important player.
 We will now corroborate our findings in another dataset.
 Not only because this is an old set (look up
-the background information in the information panel of the dataset selection grid), but it is  common practice in to validate your results with other sources.
+the background information in the information panel of the dataset selection grid), but it is  common practice to validate your results with other sources.
 We will use a dataset that we already looked at with the t-SNE clustering algorithm.